openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    vendor string presently break Autoconf's ``config.sub``, and other separators are problematic for different reasons.

-For the RPM Package Management System, the following implementation details exist:
+Here are the implementation details for the RPM Package Management System:

 -  A unique architecture is defined for the Multilib packages, along with creating a unique deploy folder under ``tmp/deploy/rpm`` in the